openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 ## Supported Things

-Only one thing is supported: `target`.
+There are two supported things:

+ - `target` for SNMP v1/v2c agents
+ - `target3` for SNMP v3 agents

-It represents a single network device.
+Both represent a single network device.
 Things can be extended with `number`, `string` and `switch` channels.

 ## Binding Configuration